Empowering Private Tutoring by Chaining Large Language Models: Abstract

 \section{Abstract}

 Artificial intelligence has been applied in various aspects of online education to facilitate teaching and learning.
-However, few approaches has been made toward a complete AI-powered tutoring system.
-In this work, we explore the development of a full-fledged intelligent tutoring system powered by state-of-the-art large language models (LLMs), covering automatic course planning and adjusting, tailored instruction, and flexible quiz evaluation.
-To make the system robust to prolonged interaction and cater to individualized education, the system is decomposed into three inter-connected core processes-\textit{interaction}, \textit{reflection}, and \textit{reaction}.
+However, few approaches have been made towards a complete AI-powered tutoring system.
+In this work, we explore the development of a full-fledged intelligent tutoring system based on large language models (LLMs).
+The proposed system \modelname, powered by state-of-the-art LLMs, is equipped with automatic course planning and adjusting, informative instruction, and adaptive quiz offering and evaluation. \modelname\ is decomposed into three inter-connected core processes: \textit{interaction}, \textit{reflection}, and \textit{reaction}.
 Each process is implemented by chaining LLM-powered tools along with dynamically updated memory modules.
-Tools are LLMs prompted to execute one specific task at a time, while memories are data storage that gets updated during education process.
-Statistical results from learning logs demonstrate the effectiveness and mechanism of each tool usage.
-Subjective feedback from human users reveal the usability of each function, and comparison with ablation systems further testify the benefits of the designed processes in long-term interaction.
+To demonstrate the mechanism of each working module and the benefits of structured memory control and adaptive reflection, we conduct a wide range of analysis based on statistical results and user study.
+The analysis shows the designed processes boost system consistency and stability under long-term interaction and intentional disruptions, with up to 5\% and 20\% increase in performance respectively.
+Meanwhile, we also compare the system with scripts from real-world online learning platform and discuss the potential issues unique to LLM-based systems.